When you might consider canceling your car insurance

 You're not driving

-Maybe you're spending a year abroad or you're moving to an apartment on the Lower West Side of Manhattan where owning a car isn't easy.
+Maybe you're spending a year abroad or you're moving to an apartment in the city where owning a car isn't easy.
 If that's the case, you could be tempted to drop your auto coverage temporarily.

 You're selling a car